Google Analytics 4 for Shopify: complete setup guide 2026

 select_item – Customer clicks on product in list

-add_to_cart – Product added to shopping cart
+add_to_cart – Product added to cart

-view_cart – Shopping cart page opened
+view_cart – Cart page opened

-remove_from_cart – Product removed from shopping cart
+remove_from_cart – Product removed from cart

 begin_checkout – Checkout process started